 that can be directly imported by Python.
 The file is just a plain text

 file with the model expressed recorded as a Python expression.
 The model

 'test3.py' file name, and a model comprised

 of a constant and a gaussian:

 >>> import test3 >>> test3 <module 'test3' from '/my/saved/models/test3.py'> >>> test3.model1 <CompoundModel0(amplitude_0=0.297160787184, amplitude_1=2.25396100263, mean_1=15117.1710847, stddev_1=948.493577186)> >>> print(test3.model1) Model: CompoundModel0 Inputs: ('x',) Outputs: ('y',) Model set size: 1 Parameters: amplitude_0 amplitude_1 mean_1 stddev_1 -------------- ------------- ------------- ------------- 0.297160787184 2.25396100263 15117.1710847 948.493577186

-The file can be edited by the user, e.g., to add bounds, fixed flags, and ties to the model parameters.
+The file can be edited at will by the user, e.g., to add bounds, fixed flags, and ties to the model parameters.